giulioruffini/COVID-19-NE-reports/README.md

 ## Who are we?
 We are a group of researchers concerned with the current covid-19 crisis.
 Our normal work revolves around the use of mathematical models to study the human brain (biophysics and computatinal neuroscience), and to data analysis.
 Our aim is to provide a digest of data and forecasts based on useful, albeit simple, models for short and medium term prediction.

+The Neuroelectrics research team is not specialized in epidemiology, and our modeling efforts here must be considered with healthy skepticism.
+We believe, however, that Covid-19 is going to stay with us for quite some time, and that any help we can provide will be useful in the end.
+There is no more urgent problem to work on at the moment.

 For more information please contact giulio.ruffini at neuroelectrics.com